darius/cant/overview.md

 implementation's internal state should be viewable and to some extent manipulable from Cant itself, as Cant objects.

-I have prejudices about what makes code readable, and I've indulged them.
-This indulgence goes to a frankly silly degree of abandoning familiar Scheme names and syntax which were not really a problem, such as `lambda`, `car`, `cdr`, and way beyond that.
-I felt a need to bikeshed long-settled conventions just to open up a space where more-significant new ideas might come in -- which I guess mostly haven't, though maybe they will to you.
+I have prejudices about what makes code readable, which I've indulged.
+This indulgence goes to a frankly silly degree of abandoning familiar Scheme names and syntax that were not really a problem, such as `lambda`, `car`, `cdr`, and way beyond that.
+I bikeshedded long-settled conventions just to open up a space where more-significant new ideas might come in -- which I guess mostly haven't, though maybe they will to you.